Logahoric Higgs Torsors for a Complex Reductive Group: Moduli Space of Logahoric Higgs Torsors

-\begin{rem} We briefly discuss the construction of the moduli space of tame logahoric $(D_X,\mathcal{G}_{\boldsymbol\theta})$-modules.
-Similar to tame parahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs bundles, tame logahoric $(D_X,\mathcal{G}_{\boldsymbol\theta})$-modules over $X$ correspond to tame $\Gamma$-equivariant $(D_X,G)$-modules over $Y$ (see \cite{BBP}).
-More precisely, a tame $\Gamma$-equivariant $(D_X,G)$-module is a pair $(F,\nabla)$, where $F$ is a $(\Gamma,G)$-bundle on $Y$ and $\nabla$ is a $\Gamma$-equivariant $G$-connection of $F$.
-Therefore, it is equivalent to construct the moduli space of $R$-semistable tame $\Gamma$-equivariant $(D_X,G)$-modules over the stack $[Y/\Gamma]$, where $R$-semistability of tame $\Gamma$-equivariant $(D_X,G)$-modules can be defined in a similar way as in \S 4.
-Note that the (integrable) connections can be understood as a special case of a sheaf of graded algebras (see \cite{Simp2,Sun202003}).
-Therefore, the moduli space of semistable $D_X$-modules over $[Y/\Gamma]$ exists (see again \cite{Simp2,Sun202003}), and analogously to the construction provided in this section, one gets the construction of the moduli space of $R$-semistable tame logahoric $(D_X,\mathcal{G}_{\boldsymbol\theta})$-modules. \end{rem}
+commutes, where $a$ is the co-multiplication map and $\nabla_{\mathcal{G}_{\boldsymbol\theta}}$ is the canonical connection on $\mathcal{O}_{\mathcal{G}_{\boldsymbol\theta}}$.
+The connection $\nabla$ gives a $D_X$-scheme structure on $E$ (see \cite[Appendix]{Chenzhu1}).
+A pair $(E,\nabla)$ is called a \emph{logahoric connection}.
+Similar to logahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors, logahoric connections on $X$ correspond to $(\Gamma,G)$-bundles on $Y$ with a logarithmic connection (see \cite{BBP}).
+More precisely, a $\Gamma$-equivariant $G$-bundle with a logarithmic connection is a pair $(F,\nabla)$, where $F$ is a $(\Gamma,G)$-bundle on $Y$ and $\nabla$ is a $\Gamma$-equivariant logarithmic connection on $F$.
+Therefore, it is equivalent to construct the moduli space of $R$-semistable $\Gamma$-equivariant $G$-bundles $F$ with an equivariant logarithmic connection $\nabla$ on the stack $[Y/\Gamma]$, where $R$-semistability of the pair $(F,\nabla)$ can be defined in a similar way as in \S\ref{sect_stab_cond}.
+Note that the pair $(F,\nabla)$ can be regarded as a special case of a sheaf of graded algebras (see \cite{Simp2,Sun202003}).
+Therefore, the moduli space of semistable $\Gamma$-equivariant $G$-bundles with a logarithmic connection on $[Y/\Gamma]$ exists (see again \cite{Simp2,Sun202003}), and analogously to the construction provided in this section, one gets the construction of the moduli space of $R$-semistable logahoric connections. \end{rem}

 \begin{rem} One gets the same moduli space when considering irrational weights.
 By \cite[Proposition 7.3]{BBP}, given an irrational weight $\theta \in Y(T) \otimes_{\mathbb{Z}} \mathbb{R}$, there exists a rational weight $\theta'$ in the same facet as the given weight $\theta$, and then the irrational case can be reduced to the rational case.
 This result can be analogously extended to the case when considering nonzero Higgs fields too. \end{rem}